What is Little Tiger Chinese Immersion School?

 Chinese with Meggie offers a variety of programs for elementary age learners.
 Graduates of Little Tiger Program can continue to develop their strong foundation in Chinese by enrolling in our Advanced Elementary Immersion Program.
 In this class, students continue to refine their speaking and listening skills while also learning to read and write in Chinese.

 What else can we do for our child’s language education?

 Chinese with Meggie offers a two-week summer camp in Beijing, which allows parents and students to have a sustained language and culture experience in China.
 The camp is open to children 5+ years old.
 Our Chinese partner school — East District Youth Lake Elementary School — is one of the top-rated schools in Beijing.
 All students 5+ years old are welcome to join the camp.

 Yes.
 Students have the option to enroll in our CWM after-school immersion classes.
 Call 512-380-9552 or email us at firstname.lastname@example.org for more information.

 How do I schedule a tour?

-Dates of school tours are listed on each page of our website.
-Please email us at firstname.lastname@example.org, if you plan to attend.
-Please call 512-380-9552 or email us with any other questions.
+Dates of school tours are listed on our front page.
+Please email us at email@example.com, if you plan to attend.
 Thanks!